-The good people at Gunner kindly sent us this G1 Medium dog travel crate for me to travel around in and review.
-High 5 to you guys!
-They are proud, and rightly so, that this travel crate is Crash Test Certified by the Center for Pet Safety and has a 5-star crash test rating.
-This means, officially, that the Gunner Kennel is one of, if not THE safest travel crate for containing a dog in a vehicle.
-It even comes with a lifetime guarantee!
-The guarantee gives added confidence that this travel crate means business when it comes to being solid and keeping me safe in the car.
+Their dog travel crates are Crash Test Certified by the Center for Pet Safety and have 5-star crash test ratings.
+This means, officially, that the Gunner Kennels G1 crate is one of, if not THE safest travel crate for containing a dog in a vehicle.
+It even comes with a lifetime guarantee, which gives added confidence that this travel crate means business when it comes to being solid and able to resist significant impact, if we were involved in a car accident.

 Here’s a video of some of these tests:

 This is another video I found recorded at the Center for Pet Safety – have a watch (and feel sorry for the poor stuffed pooches who are in the other crates).
-The Gunner Kennel is crash-tested from 3m30:
+The Gunner Kennels G1 is crash-tested from 3m30:

-For reference, my Gunner Kennel (G1 Medium) measures (in inches):
+For reference, my Gunner Kennels (G1 Medium crate) measures (in inches):

 - Interior: 25L x 18W x 19.75H.
 It gets wider in the middle so it’s 19W at the widest point